 Story published 6/6/2022

-(Kitco News) With bond seeing their biggest selloff in decades and equities markets roiled by rising volatility, the traditional 60/40 portfolio allocation is broken and according to one fin-tech CEO, now is the time for investors to embrace alternative asset classes.
+(Kitco News) With bond seeing their biggest selloff in decades and equities markets roiled by rising volatility, the traditional 60/40 portfolio allocation is broken and according to one fin-tech executive, now is the time for investors to embrace alternative asset classes.

 Mehere,an award-winning entrepreneur, said a new trend emerging, particularly in the tech sector, is that companies are launching initial public offerings later in their growth cycle.
 Instead of going public earlier, companies are raising money through private equity and venture capital funds.